-You are here: Infothek - Blood pressure and diet - Blood Pressure and Energy Drinks
+You are here: Infothek - Blood Pressure and Diet - Blood pressure and energy drinks

-Energy drinks and their effects on the heart and blood pressure
+Energy drinks and how they affect the heart and blood pressure

-Energy drinks have a much stronger effect compared with other beverages that contain the same amount of caffeine.
-They change the ECG in certain areas, raise the blood pressure and this can last up to six hours after consumption.
-That is what American researchers found.
+Energy drinks have a much stronger effect than other beverages with the same caffeine content.
+They change the ECG in certain areas, cause the blood pressure to rise and this can last for up to six hours after drinking.
+Thats what American researchers found.

 Energy Drinks

-The 18 participants (all considered healthy) aged 18 to 40 received drinks with 320 mg of caffeine in both groups.
-One group received this in the form of energy drinks.
+The 18 participants (all considered healthy) aged 18 to 40 received drinks containing 320 mg of caffeine in both groups.
+One group received this as energy drinks.
 With this dose they stayed below the recommended limit of 400 mg per day for healthy adults.

-While the peripherally (on the arm) measured systolic blood pressure of the control group was almost back to normal after six hours, with an increase of only 0.83 mmHg, the average systolic blood pressure of those who had consumed an energy drink was still 4.72 mmHg above the baseline.
-The diastolic peripherally measured values of both groups showed no deviation nor did the central measurements of systolic and diastolic blood pressure.
+While the peripheral (measured at the arm) systolic blood pressure of the control group was almost back to normal after six hours, with an increase of only 0.83 mmHg, the average systolic blood pressure of those who had consumed an energy drink was still 4.72 mmHg above baseline.
+The diastolic peripheral values in both groups showed no difference nor did the central measurements of systolic and diastolic blood pressure.

-It is suspected that other ingredients like taurine, L-carnitine and similar substances contribute to this effect.
-This should be studied further, since the study shows that caffeine alone is not responsible for the blood pressure increase.
+It is suspected that other ingredients like taurine, Lcarnitine and the like contribute to this effect.
+This should be investigated further, because the study shows that caffeine alone does not explain the rise in blood pressure.

-The Silesian University in Katowice has also looked into energy drinks and their effects.
-This study compared the effects of energy drinks with 120 mg of caffeine to drinks that contained 360 mg of caffeine.
-The lower dose had hardly any effect on pulse and blood pressure.
-The drink with the high caffeine dose, however, caused a marked increase in blood pressure systolic by 9.0 mmHg and diastolic by 9.4 mmHg.
-The pulse rate increased by five beats per minute and there were heart rhythm disturbances with episodes of a racing heart.
-The rise in systolic blood pressure occurred already 15 minutes after drinking, which the researchers do not firmly attribute to the drink.
-The diastolic blood pressure increase happened after 30 minutes and the racing heart after 90 minutes, which are clearly considered a result of the drink.
+The Silesian University in Katowice has also looked at energy drinks and their effects.
+They studied energy drinks with 120 mg of caffeine compared with drinks containing 360 mg.
+The lower dose had little effect on heart rate and blood pressure.
+The highcaffeine drink, however, caused a clear increase in blood pressure systolic by 9.0 mmHg and diastolic by 9.4 mmHg.
+Heart rate went up by five beats per minute and there were heart rhythm disturbances with episodes of racing heart.
+The systolic rise occurred already 15 minutes after consuming the drink, which the researchers did not definitively attribute to the drink.
+The diastolic increase happened after 30 minutes and the racing heart after 90 minutes, which the researchers clearly attribute to the drink.

 Erh÷ter Blutdruck durch Energy Drinks

-People whose blood pressure values are high or borderline, or who suffer from heart problems or diabetes, are therefore advised to steer clear of energy drinks.
-Please keep in mind: the blood pressure increase in people with hypertension occurs at a higher level.
-The above-mentioned limit of 400 mg of caffeine per day, regarded as safe, applies to healthy adults.
+People whose blood pressure is high or borderline, or who have heart disease or diabetes, are therefore advised to avoid energy drinks.
+Please keep in mind: the blood pressure increase in people with hypertension occurs from a higher starting level.
+The above-mentioned limit of 400 mg of caffeine per day, considered safe, applies to healthy adults.
 Children, adolescents and adults with pre-existing conditions can experience health problems at lower doses.
-In addition, the effects of the other added substances in energy drinks have not been sufficiently researched and clearly play a significant role.
+Added to this is the still insufficiently researched effect of the other ingredients in energy drinks, which clearly play a significant role.

 Sources